The Appalachian Trail Tells a Tale

 He got the idea from fellow hikers who, as they shared their experiences, told Drury that he should put his in print.
 “My memories, experiences, socialization will last a lifetime.”
 He answered with a warm inviting smile and a campfire glow gleaming in his slate-

 Not everyone is going to hike the Appalachian Trail.
 Not everyone wants to, not everyone is able to.
 But for those who would like to experience the journey vicariously, walking the Trail in Drury’s footsteps as they read his words, the book will be a travel guide.
 Drury’s book FINDING NORTH can take you to the Trail, where you’ll share the struggles and the triumphs of seven months that Drury, battered in body and exultant in spirit, will always remember.

 Drury speculates his book will be available sometime in the near future.
-He extends a special thank you to all the hikers that made his trek unique, genuine and wonderful during his most trying moments.
+After he has decompressed and recovered from his accidents.
+He extends a special thank you to all the hikers, trail angels, and trail magic that made his trek unique, genuine and wonderful during his most trying moments.

 Thank You for Visiting.

 “Success Comes One Step @ A Time . . . © SM

 ALL RIGHTS RESERVED.